 Gulliver's Travels (December 22, 1939)

-Released on December 22, 1939: A full color, full length animated movie of the story of Gulliver's adventure to the South Seas island of Lilliput.
+Released on December 22, 1939: (running time 1 hour and 16 minutes) A full color, full length animated movie of the story of Gulliver's adventure to the South Seas island of Lilliput.

 Directed by Dave Fleischer

 Written by Johnathan Swift, with the screenplay by Edmond Seward, Dan Gordon, Cal Howard, Tedd Pierce, Izzy Sparber

 The Actors: Jessica Dragonette (the singing voice of Princess Glory), Lanny Ross (the singing voice of Prince David), Pinto Colvig (Gabby), Jack Mercer (King Little), Sam Parker (the voice of Gulliver)

 Free Download of the movie "Gullliver's Travels - 1939"